MIPPL/nephele-org-website/public/content/developers/tutorials/reverse-engineering-a-contract/index.md

 Using the same techniques we used for the original contract above we can see that the contract reverts if:

-- There is any ETH attached to the call (0x05-0x0F)
+- There is any NEPH attached to the call (0x05-0x0F)
 - The call data size is less than four (0x10-0x19 and 0xBE-0xC2)

 And that the methods it supports are: